 - Add the butter to a 28cm or 11" skillet of frying pan (not nonstick if possible) and when it begins to foam throw in the mushrooms and pork and cook for 5 or 6 minutes stirring occasionally.

 - When the pork and mushroom mix has had its 5-6 minutes turn the heat up to high and add the brandy. *See Note*

-- Reduce the brandy until almost dry and add the stock and reduce by half.
+- Reduce the brandy until almost dry and then add the stock and reduce by half.

 - Turn the heat down to medium and add in the sour cream, mustard, and paprika stirring to form a sauce.